-- All trips offsite will include at least one first aid trained member of staff (may be more depending on activity and numbers of participants) who will be present on each offsite trip, there may have been a pre-trip to risk assess/ review prior risk assessment. - A register of pupils offsite will be shared with nominated administration staff and contact numbers, medical information and offsite activities forms will be taken on the trip and accessible by all staff participating. - A copy of any individual medical plan will also be taken, together with relevant medication that may be required, with a responsible staff member named to monitor the child/ adult.
-The governing body will monitor this process throughout the year. - Where a visit includes at least one overnight stay in UK the school will have risk assessed the accommodation - Where offsite learning is a part of a child's educational provision consideration will be given to the need of an offsite activities risk assessment in addition to any transport and educational activity risk assessment from a safeguarding perspective.
+- 80. At our school, all offsite activities for 2023/24 school year will be risk assessed regarding the activities to be undertaken, transport arrangements. - a.
+A risk assessment will be completed by the activity leader, this may be through a pre-trip visit if appropriate as well as having reviewed any pupils with medical needs or activity specific requirements that will be included in the Risk assessment. - b.
+The Risk assessment will be shared with the nominated EVCC/ senior leader. - c.
+The Risk assessment and trip information will be shared with all staff participating in time to read and understand their own responsibilities during the trip. - d.
+All trips offsite will include at least one first aid trained member of staff (may be more depending on activity and numbers of participants) who will be present on each offsite trip, there may have been a pre-trip to risk assess/ review prior risk assessment. - e.
+A register of pupils offsite will be shared with nominated administration staff and contact numbers, medical information and offsite activities forms will be taken on the trip and accessible by all staff participating. - f.
+A copy of any individual medical plan will also be taken, together with relevant medication that may be required, with a responsible staff member named to monitor the child/ adult. - g.
+The governing body will monitor this process throughout the year. - h.
+Consideration must be given to alternative arrangements, for example, if a trip arrives back later than planned and relevant contact numbers. - 81.
+Where a visit includes at least one overnight stay in UK the school will have risk assessed the accommodation - 82.
+Where offsite learning is a part of a child's educational provision consideration (eg Alternative Provision) will be given to the need of an offsite activities risk assessment in addition to any safeguarding, transport and educational activity risk assessment from a safeguarding perspective as set out in SCC guidance for use of Alternative Provision September 2023.